Steinbeck-Lab/ChemIcal-DatasEt-comparatoR/README.md

 ### Overview

-To get an overview of the datasets the number of molecules in every dataset can be determined using the 'get_number_of_molecules' function.
-The results for every dataset are inclued in the dataframe.
+To get an overview of the datasets, the number of molecules in every dataset can be determined using the 'get_number_of_molecules' function.
+The results for every dataset are included in the dataframe.

 | **function**  |  get_number_of_molecules |
 |---|---|
 |  **parameter**  | all_dict : *dict*  |
 |   | &nbsp;&nbsp; Name of the dictionary with the imported SDFiles. |

-Additionally one can create a grit image of molecules from each dataset with 'draw_molecules' function.
-The number of displayed molecules from every datasets can be specified (variable: number_of_mols) as well as the size of the images (variable: image_size).
-The images will also be saved in an output folder in a chosen format (variable: data_type).
+Additionally, one can create a grit image of molecules from each dataset with 'draw_molecules' function.
+The number of displayed molecules from every dataset can be specified (parameter: number_of_mols) as well as the size of the images (parameter: image_size).
+The images will also be saved in an output folder in a chosen format (parameter: data_type).

 | **function**  |  draw_molecules |
 |---|---|